Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

   === Spend :: UpdateMetaData
 \

-This transaction updates the metadata attached to the UTxO at the script address, in accordance with CIP-68 standards.
-It consumes both the Merchant NFT and the Reference NFT, then sends the updated Merchant NFT to the user's wallet and the updated Reference NFT to the spending endpoint.
+This transaction updates the metadata attached to the UTxO at the script address in accordance with CIP-68 standards.
+It consumes both the Service NFT and the Service Reference NFT, then sends the updated Service NFT to the user's wallet and the updated Reference NFT to the spending endpoint.

 \
 #figure(
   image("./images/update-metadata-image.png", width: 100%),
-  caption: [Update Merchant MetaData UTxO diagram],
+  caption: [Update Service MetaData UTxO diagram]
 )
 \